amyspeed/Portfolio/README.md

 # Amy Speed | Portfolio
-A simplified front-end app to display recent projects, bio, and contact links.
+A simplified front-end app to display recent projects, about, and contact links.

 ## Live Version
 [See site live!](https://amyspeed.github.io/Portfolio/)